arescentral/arescentral.org/antares/contributing/style.rst

         // You should have received a copy of the GNU Lesser General Public
         // License along with Antares.
 If not, see http://www.gnu.org/licenses/

-    In header files, this should be the very first thing, before even the include guards.
+    This should be the very first thing in all files, before even the include guards or includes.

 Language Features
 -----------------